BSidesSF/bsidessf.github.io/README.md

 Adding pages
 ============

-You can create a new pages in \_pages, which will generate the page at the root of the site.
+You can create a new page in \_pages, which will generate the page at the root of the site.
 The top of your page (md or html) should look like:

 ```
 ---